MS in Occupational Therapy

 - The MS-OT program requires three letters of recommendation.

-- It is wise to ask a respected individual (such as a professor, an academic advisor, a supervisor, or an occupational therapy practitioner) who knows you well enough to address how well you display the following qualities: leadership skills, maturity, responsibility, skill in communicating, and interpersonal skills.
+- The Program feels you are best served by requesting recommendation by a respected person (such as a professor, an academic advisor, a supervisor, or an occupational therapy practitioner).
+The person should know you well enough to address whether and how you display the following qualities: leadership skills, maturity, responsibility, skill in communicating, and interpersonal skills.
+You may wish to inform the person that the UW OT Program will be looking for these qualities.

 - It is also beneficial if your recommender can comment about the depth and breadth of your pre-occupational therapy experience and why you show positive potential for success in the field of occupational therapy.